brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Gear
 ----

-There is already plenty of material on the internet about LT packing lists so I'm not going to list out all of my gear - reach out if you care.
-Suffice to say, I am not a ultra-light hiker and I can say that with confidence after seeing some *actual* ultra-light hikers on the trail.
+I'm not a big gear nerd and there is already plenty of material on the internet about LT packing lists so I'm not going to list out all of my gear.
+Reach out if you care.
+Suffice to say, I am not a ultra-light hiker and I say that with confidence after seeing some **actual** ultra-light hikers on the trail.
 From my experience, my base weight of ~20 pounds put me in the middle of the range of hikers I met along the way.
 Many had lighter packs and many had heavier.
 I doubt that 5 pounds more or less would have made much of a difference in my success/enjoyment.